vixhnuchandran/__text-mapper-test/README.md

-# Text Spatializer
+# Text Mapper

-Text Spatializer is a Python script for processing images using Optical Character Recognition (OCR) to extract text and bounding box coordinates.
+Text Mapper is a Python script for processing images using Optical Character Recognition (OCR) to extract text and bounding box coordinates.

 ## Requirements